The holiday shopping season is upon us. And with that comes a ton of opportunities for

 low-costitems (such as accessories) with a big purchase

-- Offer additional discounts if customers reach a spending target (say, extra 10% off for spending over $200)fdes
+- Offering additional discounts if customers reach a spending target (say, extra 10% off for spending over $200)

 loyal-customersonly sale with steep discounts.

 Here’s an example of a brand offering reward points to loyal customers before the holidays: